The Halley Academy

-The Halley Academy is a secondary school and sixth form with academy status located on Corelli Road and near the Kidbrooke area of the Royal Borough of Greenwich in southeast London.
-It originally opened as Kidbrooke School in 1954 as an all-girls school and was one of Britain's first purpose-built comprehensive schools.
+Leigh Academy Halley is a secondary school and sixth form with academy status located on Corelli Road and near the Kidbrooke area of the Royal Borough of Greenwich in southeast London.
+It originally opened in 1954 as Kidbrooke Comprehensive School for Girls and was one of Britain's first purpose-built comprehensive schools.
 It started admitting boys in 1982.
-It changed its name to Corelli College in September 2011 when it became an Academy.
-It adopted its current name (after Edmond Halley) in March 2018, when it joined the Leigh Academies Trust.
+It changed its name to Corelli College (based on the name of road where the school is located) in September 2011 when it became an Academy.
+It adopted The Halley Academy (after Edmond Halley) in March 2018, when it joined the Leigh Academies Trust and changed to its current name in September 2024.

 History

 Kidbrooke School

 The buildings were planned in 1949 and subsequently redesigned (by architect Charles Pike) in 1951 to meet spending cuts.
 It was built on the eastern part of the site of a former RAF glider school, situated on land adjacent to RAF Kidbrooke, by London County Council for "the children of the heroes of the second world war", with the school colours based on the blue and grey uniform of the Royal Air Force.
 Originally a girls school, it opened as Kidbrooke School in 1954 (and was officially opened on 15 June 1955 by Countess Mountbatten of Burma) as one of the first purpose-built comprehensive schools in Britain.

 The founding Headteacher for 19 years, Dame Mary Green "was so proud of the fact that the local people called her pupils 'Smarties', thinking it was a reflection on their intelligence.
-In fact, the youngsters knew the nickname came from the different-coloured berets they had to wear outside school - a different colour for each of the eight houses.
+In fact, the youngsters knew the nickname came from the different-coloured berets they had to wear outside school – a different colour for each of the eight houses.
 She was determined to ensure that all the pupils in her charge fulfilled their potential."

 Kidbrooke started admitting boys after 1982 as the school began competing with other comprehensives in the area.